Introduction

 Hampton Court (listed at Grade I), stands just off-centre in the eastern half of the garden.
 It is built in sandstone rubble with ashlar dressings and has castellated parapets.
 Its quadrangular plan reflects the original C15 layout, with a later service range to the west, also with a quadrangular plan thus creating two courtyards.
 Extending from the latter's north-west corner is Hampton Court Estate Cottages, including former stables and servants' quarters largely of C19 date.

 The north front of Hampton Court consists of 1:3:1:3:1 bays composed of a large central gatehouse with flanking three-bay ranges terminating in small square towers.
 The windows are cusped lancets with either square heads with hoodmoulds or four centre arches.
 The C15 chapel adjoins the east end of the north elevation.
 The south elevation, largely remodelled in the C18, includes Paxton's conservatory of 1846.
 It is built against the south elevation of the service range to the west.
 The tall single storey building, built in matching stone ashlar, has a rectangular plan.
 Its walls consist of a continuous row of full-height four-light lancet windows with a castellated parapet above.
 After the loss of its roof in the 1970s, it was converted into an indoor swimming pool in the 1980s.
-In 1997 it became a cafe.
+In 1997 it became a café.

 The gardens at Hampton Court lie to the south, east and west of the house and to the south and west are separated from the park by a late C18 or early C19 dry-stone ha ha.
-The ha ha to the north of Hampton Court dates from the late 1990s (see above under ENTRANCES AND APPROACHES).
+The ha ha to the north of Hampton Court dates from the late 1990s (see above under Entrances and Approaches).
 The East Lawn has a double avenue planted in the late 1990s.
 The South and West Lawn have a number of single mature trees dating from the late C18 and/or early C19, including pines and Cedars of Lebanon, which are marked on the first edition Ordnance Survey 1:2500 published in 1889.
 The West Lawn is bounded to the north by a mature topiary hedge which screens a mixed border laid out along the full length of the garden wall.

 The current park lies to the north, south and south-west of Hampton Court, separated from the gardens by a ha ha (see above).
 The parkland to the north of Hampton Court (south of the A417), is scattered with mature trees, with the A417 road screened by a narrow tree belt.
 In its north-east corner is a crescent shaped lake created in the late 1990s from a much smaller, triangular shaped lake shown on the OS map of 1889.
 The park to the south and south-west of Hampton Court contains a number of mature oak trees, probably dating from the late C18 or early C19.
 A track runs through the southern park from the ha ha to a late C20 bridge, replacing an earlier bridge called Lawn Bridge.
 It crosses the River Lugg giving access to Dinmore Hill.
 Set into the ha ha, circa 9m to the south-west of the house, is a brick-arched structure.
 This may be the entrance to a former ice house, although no evidence for this could be found.
 The parkland to the south of Hampton Court, bounded by the River Lugg, is probably the site of the formal basin that formed part of the C17 gardens.
 This area has been liable to flooding at least since the late C19.